 Here is a question we, at Lehigh Agency, are asked all the time: “Why is my home insured for $200,000 when similar homes in my neighborhood are selling for only $150,000?”
 This is a very sound question for which there is a very sound explanation.
 The answer has to do with replacement cost versus market value.

 Most homeowner insurance policies are based on what is known as replacement cost.
 This figure reflects how much it would cost to replace the house in the event of a loss.
 To rebuild your home in the same spot, at the same size and same quality of construction.
 It takes into consideration the cost for current materials, labor, and removal of debris.

 The current value of your home on the real estate market – the price for which the home sells – is known as market value.

 Think about this:

-Keep in mind that both replacement cost and market value are affected by the fluctuations in the economy including the costs of labor and materials and/or housing demands.
-Sometimes the market value of a home will be higher than the replacement cost; sometimes the replacement cost will be higher than the market value.
+Keep in mind that both are affected by the fluctuations in the economy.
+This include the costs of labor and materials and/or housing demands.
+Sometimes the market value of a home will be higher.
+Sometimes the replacement cost will be higher than the market value.
 Insurance companies will use a construction cost estimator to determine the replacement cost of your home.
 Talk with your agent to be sure you are fully-covered.